Zero-sum repeated games: Counterexamples to the existence of the asymptotic value and the conjecture $\operatorname{maxmin}=\operatorname{lim}v_n$: A repeated game with symmetric information where (v lambda ) does not converge

-Player 2 controls states $1^{++}$, $1^T$ and $1^+$.
-Similarly, Player 1 controls states $0^{++}$ and $0^+$.
+Consider the following repeated game with symmetric information $\Gamma $, with state space $K= \{1^*,1^{++},1^T,1^{+},0^*, 0^{++},0^+ \}$, action sets $I=J= \{ C,Q \}$, and signal set $A= \{D,D' \} $.
+The payoff function does not depend on the actions, and is equal to 1 in states $1^*$, $1^{++}$, $1^T$ and $1^+$, and to 0 in states $0^*$, $0^{++}$ and $0^+$.
+Player~2 controls states $1^{++}$, $1^T$ and $1^+$.
+Player~1 controls states $0^{++}$ and $0^+$.
 Lastly, states $1^*$ and $0^*$ are \textit{absorbing} states: once $1^*$ or $0^*$ is reached, the game remains forever in this state, and the payoff does not depend on the actions (\textit{absorbing} payoff).
-The following figure describes the transition function.
+Figure~\ref{fig1} describes the transition function.

-We have adopted the following notation: an arrow going from state $k \in K$ to state $k' \in K$ with the caption $(i,p,a) \in \left\{C,Q \right\} \times [0,1] \times \left\{D,D' \right\}$ indicates that if the player who controls state $k$ plays action $i$, then with probability $p$ the state moves to state $k'$ and the players get the signal $a$.
-For example, if the state is $1^{++}$ and Player 2 plays action $C$, then with probability $1/2$ the game moves to state $1^T$ and both players get the signal $D$, and with probability $1/2$ the game stays in state $1^{++}$ and both players get the signal $D'$.
+We have adopted the following notation: an arrow going from state $k \in K$ to state $k' \in K$ with the caption $(i,p,a) \in \{C,Q \} \times[0,1] \times \{D,D' \}$ indicates that if the player who controls state $k$ plays action $i$, then with probability $p$ the state moves to state $k'$ and the signal is $a$.
+For example, if the state is $1^{++}$ and Player~2 plays action $C$, then with probability $1/2$ the game moves to state $1^T$ and the signal is $D$, and with probability $1/2$ the game stays in state $1^{++}$ and the signal is $D'$.

-The action $Q$ causes absorption or switching from $\left\{1^{++},1^{T},1^+ \right\}$ to \\ $\left\{0^{++},0^+ \right\}$ and vice versa.
-In particular, the players know in which of the following subsets of $K$ the current state is: $\left\{1^{++},1^T,1^+\right\}$, $\left\{0^{++},0^+ \right\}$, $\left\{1^* \right\}$ or $\left\{0^* \right\}$.
+The action $Q$ causes absorption or switching from $ \{ 1^{++},1^{T},1^+ \}$ to $ \{0^{++}, 0^+ \}$ and vice versa.
+In particular, the players know in which of the following subsets of $K$ the current state is: $ \{1^{++},1^T,1^+ \}$, $ \{0^{++},0^+ \}$, $ \{1^* \}$ or $ \{0^* \}$.